 Over the last several years, given limited domestic growth opportunities and relatively high price-to-earnings valuations for Canadian banks, there has been an increasing commitment to international expansion by many of the other Canadian banks to provide scale, presence and operational leverage.
-In 2009, the pace of foreign acquisitions slowed as Canadian bank management teams became more cautious in deploying capital due to continued economic uncertainties.
+In 2010, the Canadian banks announced a number of small acquisitions as management remained cautious in deploying capital due to continued regulatory uncertainties.

-Finally, while the Canadian banks remain relatively well capitalized compared to global peers, there are numerous regulatory proposals being considered domestically and internationally to strengthen the global financial system.
-The proposed regulatory changes have not been finalized and the future impact on the Canadian banks remains unclear.
+Finally, while Canadian banks remain relatively well capitalized compared to global peers, there are numerous regulatory proposals being considered domestically and internationally to strengthen the global financial system.
+The proposed regulatory changes have not been finalized but guidance from the Office of the Superintendent of Financial Institutions on how the new global capital standards will apply to Canadian banks is expected in 2011.